influxdata/telegraf/CONTRIBUTING.md

 about the metric.
 For instance, the `net` plugin adds a tag named `"interface"` set to the name of the network interface, like `"eth0"`.

-The `AddValuesWithTime` allows multiple values for a point to be passed.
+The `AddFieldsWithTime` allows multiple values for a point to be passed.
 The values used are the same type profile as **value** above.
 The **timestamp** argument allows a point to be registered as having occurred at an arbitrary time.